|Project by Mottom||posted 09-19-2007 06:22 PM||12047 views||18 times favorited||18 comments|

 The story behind the shadow box is an old Navy tradition.
 In the days of sail, there was a superstition of doom for retiring sailors.
 If the sailor’s shadow hit the pier before he did, he would be foreshadowed by bad luck for his remaining days.
 Sailors fought the superstition by constructinbg a timber box and filling it with the departing sailor’s mementoes and treasures.
 The box would be held in front of the sailor as he walked down the gang-plank – catching his shadow – and keeping it from hitting the pier before he did.
 Hence the name “shadow-box.”

--- New to the craft and loving every minute!
+-- A novice at the craft and loving every minute!